michal0002c/ToolApplication1/README.md

 Feel free to fork this repository and submit pull requests with improvements!

 ## Contact
-For any issues or suggestions, please open an issue on GitHub or reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any issues or suggestions, please open an issue on GitHub or reach out to me.